 Variations

 - Almond extract.
-Instead of adding almond extract, you can use all vanilla (although I do think that adding a small amount of almond extract helps boost the cherry flavor).
+Instead of adding almond extract, you can use all vanilla.

 - Glaze.
 I love the sweet finishing touch that the glaze adds on top.
-However you can make these bars without the glaze, or use a cream cheese glaze for a tangier flavor.
+However, you can make these bars without the glaze and top with sliced almond, or use a cream cheese glaze for a tangier flavor.

 Cherry Pie Bars